 It turns out that socialization is still a hot topic.
 Not because it’s a new one by any means, but because of the intense emotion it elicits from both sides of the discussion.

-I learned a lot from the comment thread in that reel I so glibly bestowed upon the Instagram.
+I learned a lot from the comment thread in that reel.
 The word “socialization” is loaded with different meanings for different people, especially when applied to homeschooling.
 People have very personal stories connected to this word.

 When we can address hot-button issues with validation and clarifying questions, it helps diffuse the big emotions.
 I wrote this post with that in mind.
 I want to give us language for better communication around this topic because it’s the one question almost every homeschooler will be asked.